jurajkurek25/SecurePlay/README.md

 handed to visitors your site allows — the `.m3u8`/`.ts` files themselves can sit in public `wp-content/uploads/` and be useless without the key.

-This mirrors the same protection model used by [strhnidav](https://github.com/jurajkurek25/strhnidav)'s lesson player, adapted to a distributable WordPress plugin.

 ## What this protects against, and what it doesn't

 This is **protection against casual downloading and link-sharing**, not